 In my family, I am the designated baker.
 So when I asked which is the favorite of all the cookies I bake, this toffee chip chocolate drizzled cookie is the one everyone seems to want the most.

-Having experimented with this cookie recipe so many times, I have a few different versions of it.
+Having experimented with this chocolate drizzled toffee chip cookie recipe so many times, I have a few different versions of it.
 But here, I am going to show you how to make the thick, chewy version of this cookie which I think is the best toffee chip cookie recipe by far!

-And once you try these, I think you’ll want to make them year round and not just for the holidays.
+And once you try my chocolate drizzled Toffee chip cookies recipe, I think you’ll want to make them year round and not just for the holidays.
 They are that good. 🙂

 It’s funny how even though I’m a modern computer geek type of woman, how I get nostalgic and old fashioned when I bake.
 I love going through all the hand-written recipes from my mom and all of my old hard-covered recipe books.